matter-labs/zksync-lite-docs/docs/dev/utils.md

 ): ethers.utils.BigNumber;
 ```

-### Check if fee is packable
+### Check if a fee is packable

-All fees paid in transfers and withdraws should be packable to 2-byte long floating-point representation.
+All fees paid in transfers and withdrawals should be packable to 2-byte long floating-point representation.
 This function is used to check if this amount can be used as a fee.

 > Signature